Maybe you’re a registered nurse who is starting to feel bored working at the same hospital day after day.

 If you like to travel and have flexibility in your schedule and your life, short-term travel nurse contracts might be right for you.

-The short contract lengths allow you to work in different hospitals doing different types of care all of the time.
+The short contract lengths allow you to work in different hospitals doing different types of care all the time.
 You get to travel, see new places, and make new friends.

 It’s also a flexible job because when one contract ends, you can take the time you want or need before seeking out another contract.
 Sometimes you have the option to extend your current contract, too.